seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab05-Deploy-&-Monitor-a-three-tier-traditional-application-to-Azure-cloud-platform/LabExercise-1.md

 # Instructions

-## Exercise 1: Deploy a three-tier solution on Azure
+## Exercise 1: Deploy a Quickstart template on Azure

-In this exercise, you are going to deploy a three-tier solution on Azure.
+In this exercise, you are going to deploy a quickstart template on Azure.

 In this exercise, you will:

-+ Task 1: Deploy a three-tier solution on Azure.
++ Task 1: Deploy a quickstart template on Azure.

 ### Estimated Timing: 60 minutes

-### Task 1: Deploy a three-tier solution on Azure.
+### Task 1: Deploy a quickstart template on Azure.

-In this task, you will learn how to use Azur portal to create a single database with Adventure works sample database
+In this task, you will learn how to use Azur portal to deploy a template by using Deploy a custom template.

 #### Pre-requisites for this task